NetApp-StorageGRID/varnish/README.md

 ## Introduction

 Varnish Cache is a web application accelerator.
-By placing Varnish in front of an application such as StorageGRID you can dramatically improve performance for objects that are repeatedly fetched.
+When you place Varnish Cache in front of an application such as NetApp StorageGRID, the performance of objects that are repeatedly fetched is dramatically improved.

-The initial fetch of an object from StorageGRID includes a small amount of latency that is inherent with object store architecture.
-With Varnish cache in front of StorageGRID all subsequent fetches of that object are served from Varnish cache with low latency and very high throughput.
+The initial fetch of an object from StorageGRID includes a small amount of latency that is inherent to object store architecture.
+With Varnish Cache in front of StorageGRID, all subsequent fetches of an object are served from Varnish Cache with low latency and high throughput.

 The solution is designed to be completely transparent to any client and ensures that for all requests authentication and authorization is checked.